An invariance principle for ergodic scale-free random environments: Applications to planar maps and Liouville quantum gravity

 \section{Applications to planar maps and Liouville quantum gravity}

-Our results are motivated by applications to the convergence of embedded random planar maps toward Liouville quantum gravity, which will be explored in more depth in the companion paper~\cite{gms-tutte}.
+Our results are motivated by applications to the convergence of embedded random planar maps toward Liouville quantum gravity, which are explored in more depth in the papers~\cite{gms-tutte,gms-poisson-voronoi}.
 Here we provide a brief overview of such applications.

 There are various ways of embedding a planar map $M$ into $\BB C$ (i.e., drawing the vertices and edges) which can be thought of as canonical, in some sense.
 Particularly relevant for us is the \emph{Tutte embedding} (a.k.a.\ \emph{harmonic} or \emph{barycentric} embedding) where the position of each vertex is the average of the positions of its neighbors, equivalently the embedding function is discrete harmonic.
 In the setting of Theorem~\ref{thm-general-tutte}, the function $\phi_\infty$ is a version of the Tutte embedding of the dual map of $\mcl M$.
 Other examples of embeddings include circle packing, Riemann uniformization, and various types of square tilings.